All interested faculty are welcome to join our team and we encourage you to contact Director Shideh Dashti for initial information and orientation.

 - Reputation among peers, institutions, industry and agencies

-There are currently two types available to our affiliates through seed grants:
+There are currently three types available to our affiliates through seed grants:

-- Type 1: “Planning" seed grant with a maximum amount of $10k, to cover partial GRA or post-doc support, faculty course buy-out, and/or travel/workshop costs in preparation for a medium- to large-scale grant application that fits within the themes and objectives of IRT-RISE.
+Type 1: “Planning" seed grant with a maximum amount of $15k, to cover partial GRA (PhD student) support, faculty course buy-out, and/or travel/workshop costs in preparation for a medium- to large-scale grant application that fits within the themes and objectives of IRT-RISE.